mastrof/MicrobeAgents.jl/docs/src/firststeps.md

 RunReverseFlick()
 ```
 The default values provided by the constructors always consider a constant
-swimming speed of 30 (micron/s) and "ideal" turn-angle distributions.
+swimming speed of 30 (micron/s) and "ideal" turn-angle distributions
+(isotropic for tumbles, perfect 180 and 90 degree reorientations for reverse and flicks).
 For more accurate simulation where the reorientation statistics of the microbes
 is important, appropriate distributions should be specified;
 the constructors will accept any object that can be sampled via `rand()`.